tlswg/tls13-spec/draft-ietf-tls-tls13.md

   Consensus {{RFC2434}}.
 IANA [shall update/has updated] this registry to include the "key_share", "pre_shared_key", and "early_data"
   extensions as defined in this document.
-IANA [shall update/has updated] this registry to include an "Encrypted TLS 1.3" column to indicate whether these extensions SHALL be in the EncryptedExtensions block rather than the ServerHello.
+IANA [shall update/has updated] this registry to include an "TLS 1.3" column with the following three
+  values: "Clear", indicating that they shall be in the ServerHello "Encrypted", indicating that they shall be in the EncryptedExtensions block, and "Forbidden" indicating that they are not used in TLS 1.3.
+  This registry SHALL initially be populated with the values in this document.

 This document also uses two registries originally created in {{RFC4492}}.
 IANA [should update/has updated] it to reference this document.
 The registries